alex-davidson/brewing/Mead/ChocolateMead.md

 Large barrel backsweetened again.
 More solids have precipitated out, probably due to winter temperatures in our kitchen.
 Still not quite ready to bottle; maybe another 6 months and some more sweetening?
 In future, large batches need to start with three tubs of honey rather than two.

+2024/04/26: Siphoned four bottles off the large barrel for taste testing.
+The liquid is clear brown, with no visible sediment or cloudiness.
+Sweetening worked wonders: tastes pretty good to me.
+Will gather opinions tomorrow on whether it needs more honey.